 Living your best life also means living a balanced life.
 Balance is a key part of healthy living.
-By managing our time and energy wisely, we make sure we nurture all aspects of ourselves, our bodies, our minds, and our spirit.
-I’ll discuss balance in more detail in future articles.
+By managing time and energy wisely, you nurture all aspects of yourself, your body, your mind, and your spirit.

 So what does it take to live your best life?

 Being your best self often means doing things that are difficult and challenging.
 It is much easier to sit on a couch than to run a marathon.
 Breaking bad habits and creating good habits takes discipline and strength of character.

 We can build strength of character by challenging ourselves and doing things that other people might consider difficult.
 We can then use that strength to make more positive changes in our lives.
 This method of developing inner strength is vital to staying committed to personal growth.

 It takes courage to create the life you desire.
 As you explore and honor what you ultimately want for yourself, you’ll find that means breaking some old habits and making changes in your life.
 Those changes may include walking away from friendships and other relationships that no longer support your growth and your goals.
 You may encounter resistance from friends and family as they see you take your future into your own hands.

 Often times the people that don’t support you are the same ones that make no effort in their own lives, so they would prefer that others remain stuck along with them.
 It takes courage and strength of character to not care what people think, and to create the life you want even if others are judging your actions.

 Living your best life begins with appreciating the fact that you are alive.
 Realizing that life is a gift and every single day is a blessing is the foundation on which you build the life you desire.
 Appreciating life means respecting yourself and your body.
 Your body is your vehicle for this journey.
 Give it the fuel and maintenance that it needs, and it will perform at its best and take you everywhere you want to go.